juaAI/.github/profile/README.md

-Jua mission is to unriddle the Earth's atmosphere.
+# Jua's mission is to unriddle the Earth's atmosphere.

 There’s a reason that some of the world’s highest performing super computers are used for weather forecasting.
 It is a really hard engineering problem to solve.
 And yet, using our unique insights into meteorology, physics and machine learning, we have found a way to make weather forecasts work.
 We could not just marginally improve what others had done, in 3 years of research we had to completely re-invent weather forecasting from the ground up.